bcrochet/openshift-preflight/README.md

   will need to prefix your environment variables with `PFLT_`.
     - Dashes are converted to hyphens.
     - Other non-env special characters are not supported (e.g. period)

+## Review notes

+- The old preflight code was moved to the 'openshift-preflight' directory.
+It was moved as-is.
+- The knex repo was copied to the root of github.com/redhat-openshift-ecosystem/openshift-preflight
+- The module, however, is now named github.com/redhat-openshift-ecosystem/preflight
+- All of the existing plugins have been updated to point to this repo, but via a replace for now to bcrochet.
+- The plugin package was moved to the root of the repo.
+Instead of plugin.Plugin, it is now preflight.Plugin.
+- types was also moved to the root.
+It is now preflight.Check, preflight.Result, etc.